 - Cross Days is a retelling of School Days from the point of view of new male protagonist Yuuki, where we discover that Kotonoha was cheating on Makoto with him.

-- Gundam SEED Destiny: The Edge is a manga that retells the events of SEED Destiny from the point of view of Athrun Zala, the only character to be a part of both heroic forces.
+- Mobile Suit Gundam SEED Destiny: The Edge is a manga that retells the events of SEED Destiny from the point of view of Athrun Zala, the only character to be a part of both heroic forces.
 Somewhat complicating matters is the Word of God statement that Athrun was the focus character of SEED Destiny anyway, though one expects Word of God was tired of hearing the endless Kira vs Shinn debates and just said that to shut them all up.

-- The most common (supported by Word of God) interpretation of End of Evangelion and the final two episodes of Neon Genesis Evangelion is that they show the same events, objectively (mostly) in End of Evangelion and as a Journey to the Center of the Mind for the show.
+- The most common (supported by Word of God) interpretation of End of Evangelion and the final two episodes of Neon Genesis Evangelion is that they show the same events, objectively (mostly) in End and as a Journey to the Center of the Mind for the show.

 - The original Mobile Suit Gundam has one in the manga Iron Mustang.
 It's a particularly unexpected one for a couple of reasons: One, it's about a group of Zeon soldiers who only appeared in a single episode of the TV series and weren't even included in the much more popular Compilation Movies and two, the main character doesn't even pilot a mobile suit, he rides a hoverbike.